-1. INTRODUCTION
+1. Introduction

 A suitable interconnection network is an important part for the design of a multicomputer or multiprocessor system.
 Such a network is usually modeled by a symmetric graph, where the nodes represent the processing elements and the edges represent the communication channels.
-Desirable properties of an interconnection network include symmetry, embedding capabilities, relatively small degree, small diameter, scalability, robustness, and efficient routing [43].
-One of the most efficient interconnection networks is the hypercube due to its structural regularity, potential for parallel computation of various algorithms, and the high degree of fault tolerance [44].
+Desirable properties of an interconnection network include symmetry, embedding capabilities, relatively small degree, small diameter, scalability, robustness, and efficient routing [35].
+One of the most efficient interconnection networks is the hypercube due to its structural regularity, potential for parallel computation of various algorithms, and the high degree of fault tolerance [36].

 The hypercube has many excellent features and thus becomes the first choice of topological structure of parallel processing and computing systems.
-The machines based on hypercubes such as the Cosmic Cube from Caltech, the iPSC/2 from Intel, and Connection Machines have been implemented commercially [12].
+The machines based on hypercubes such as the Cosmic Cube from Caltech, the iPSC/2 from Intel, and Connection Machines have been implemented commercially [10].
 Hypercubes are very popular models for parallel computation because of their symmetry and relatively small number of interprocessor connections.
-Among the hypercube-based interconnection networks designed for extremely large-scale supercomputers that were studied in the last decade we mention metacubes [30], hierarchical cubic networks [6, 32], and k-ary n-cubes [17, 52].
+The hypercube embedding problem is the problem of mapping a communication graph into a hypercube multiprocessor.
+Hypercubes are known to simulate other structures such as grids and binary trees [8, 26].

-1Department of Mathematics, Hindustan Institute of Technology and Science, Padur, Chennai 603103, India
+&lt;sup>1Department of Mathematics, Hindustan Institute of Technology and Science,, Padur, Chennai 603103, India

-2University of New England, School of Science and Technology, Armidale, NSW 2351, Australia
+&lt;sup>2University of New England, School of Science and Technology, Armidale, NSW 2351, Australia

-3Faculty of Mathematics and Physics, University of Ljubljana, Slovenia
+&lt;sup>3Faculty of Mathematics and Physics, University of Ljubljana, Slovenia

-4Faculty of Natural Sciences and Mathematics, University of Maribor, Slovenia
+&lt;sup>4Faculty of Natural Sciences and Mathematics, University of Maribor, Slovenia

-5Institute of Mathematics, Physics and Mechanics, Ljubljana, Slovenia
+&lt;sup>5Institute of Mathematics, Physics and Mechanics, Ljubljana, Slovenia

-6School of Information Technology and Electrical Engineering, Faculty of Engineering, Architecture and Information Technology, St Lucia QLD 4072, Australia h.mokhtar@uq.edu.au, laxmi.raji180gmail.com.
+&lt;sup>6School of Information Technology and Electrical Engineering, Faculty of Engineering, Architecture and Information Technology, St Lucia QLD 4072, Australia

-7Department of Mathematics, SSN College of Engineering, Chennai 603110, India
+&lt;sup>7Department of Mathematics, SSN College of Engineering, Chennai 603110, India

-E-mail addresses: vprsundar@gmail.com, tkalinow@une.edu.au, sandi.klavzar@fmf.uni-lj.si,
+E-mail addresses: vprsundar@gmail.com, tkalinow@une.edu.au, sandi.klavzar@fmf.uni-lj.si, h.mokhtar@uq.edu.au, laxmi.raji18@gmail.com.

-2010 Mathematics Subject Classification.
-05C10,68R10.
+Mathematics Subject Classification.
+05C10, 68R10.